-- Electromagnetic calorimeters are used to measure the energy of electrons and photons as they interact (e.g., bremsstrahlung, pair production) with the electrically charged particles in matter.
-An electromagnetic shower begins when a high-energy electron, positron or photon enters a material.
-At high energies (above a few MeV, below which photoelectric effect and Compton scattering are dominant), photons interact with matter primarily via pair production — that is, they convert into an electron-positron pair, interacting with an atomic nucleus or electron in order to conserve momentum.
+- Electromagnetic calorimeters measure the energy of electrons and photons as they interact (e.g., bremsstrahlung, pair production) with the electrically charged particles in matter.
+An electromagnetic shower begins when a high-energy electron, positron, or photon enters a material.
+At high energies (above a few MeV, below which photoelectric effect and Compton scattering are dominant), photons interact with matter primarily via pair production — that is, they convert into an electron-positron pair, interacting with an atomic nucleus or electron to conserve momentum.

-- Hadronic calorimeters are used to measure mainly hadrons through their strong and electromagnetic interactions.
-Similarly as for electromagnetic showers, hadrons can deposit energy in matter through a series of successive interactions.
-The physical process that cause the propagation of a hadron shower are considerably different from the processes in electromagnetic showers.
-Hadrons are relatively massive, and cannot radiate much of their energy through bremsstrahlung, they lose their energy mainly through multiple nuclear collisions.
+- Hadronic calorimeters mainly measure hadrons through their strong and electromagnetic interactions.
+Similarly, as for electromagnetic showers, hadrons can deposit energy in matter through successive interactions.
+The physical process that causes the propagation of a hadron shower is considerably different from the processes in electromagnetic showers.
+Hadrons are relatively massive and cannot radiate much of their energy through bremsstrahlung, and they lose their energy mainly through multiple nuclear collisions.

-Large calorimeters were developed during the early 1960s, especially for application in experiments dealing with highenergy cosmic rays, and they have become exceedingly important tools for measuring energies of particles produced at large accelerators.
+Large calorimeters were developed during the early 1960s, especially for application in experiments dealing with high-energy cosmic rays.
+They have become exceedingly important tools for measuring the energies of particles produced at large accelerators.